BrandtHill/DJBot/README.md

 ### Play a song with BASS BOOSTED

-Headphone users be warned (There actually is a `asubboost` ffmpeg filter, but this is just for the bass boosted memes).
+Headphone users be warned (there actually is a `asubboost` filter, but this is just for the bass boosted memes).

 `~play -v 1000 -f lowpass=f=750 https://www.youtube.com/watch?v=b4RJ-QGOtw4`